-A first degree in any discipline, or sufficient experience of helping relationships and/or people-oriented activities, such as extensive line management experience.
+A second-class honours degree in any discipline, or sufficient experience of helping relationships and/or people-oriented activities, such as extensive line management experience.

 Months of entry

-Combining academic study with practical application and skill development, this certificate is the essential starting place for those interested in how relational interventions can help shape the future of work.
+Combining academic study with practical application and skill development, this Postgraduate Certificate is the essential starting place for experienced managers who wish to understand the role of professional helping relationships at work, and their impact in and out of organisations.

-Organisations have woken up to the fact that the 'soft' skills of working life are so hard, most employees need some additional perspective to help them be successful in their roles.
+Organisations have woken up to the fact that most employees need some additional perspective to help them be successful in their roles.
 Coaching as an intervention to address this has grown exponentially.
-Some pertinent questions remain, and need reflection: why has coaching emerged now?
+Some pertinent questions remain, and need reflection: Why has coaching emerged now?
 Why is it seen to be so relevant?
 How can we tell when/if it works?
 Is it different from counselling and psychotherapy?
 Are certain types of coaching more effective, under certain conditions, with certain people?

 Information for international students